Barandis/kessel/src/docs/parsers/sequence.md

 There is another version of this parser ([`sequenceB`](sequenceb.md)) that fails non-fatally and backtracks if the parser that fails does so non-fatally.

-All of the results are gathered into an array, but `null` results are skipped.
+All of the results are gathered into an array.

 A two-parser `sequence` is the same as [`andThen`](andthen.md).